 Mandatory Travel Insurance:

 Cabin accommodations and meals aboard the ship; onboard lectures and access to public areas; services of expedition leaders; shore excursions as described; pre- and post-cruise group transfers; shipboard accommodations; all meals onboard the ship.
+Rubber boots may be available on request.
 Subject to change without notice.

 Airfare to and from your home to the port of departure and port of arrival; passport and visa fees; travel insurance; items of a personal nature such as laundry, drinks, and medical services; gratuities; landing fees; fuel surcharge may apply.